 Each state has laws that allow the local government to foreclose on your home—or otherwise take the property—if you don’t pay your property taxes.
-When you lose your home to a tax sale, you generally have two options to get the home back: redeeming the home or setting aside (overturning) the sale.
+People who lose their home to a tax sale generally have two options to get the home back: redeeming the property or setting aside (overturning) the sale.

-In general, there are two ways to get your home back after your home is sold a tax sale: redeeming the home or setting aside the sale.
-(If only the lien was sold, you can usually pay off the debt before the lienholder forecloses, or takes other required steps to obtain title to the property, and keep the home.)
+If only the lien was sold, you can usually pay off the debt before the lienholder forecloses, or takes other required steps to obtain title to the property, and keep the home.

-In most states, you get a period of time during which you can repurchase ("redeem") your home after a tax sale by paying the buyer the amount he or she paid—or by paying the taxes owed—plus interest, penalties, and costs.
-(In some states, the redemption period occurs before the sale.)
-If you don’t redeem, the purchaser gets title to the home free and clear of any liens that existed before the sale.
+In most states, the delinquent taxpayer gets a period of time during which he or she can repurchase ("redeem") the home after a tax sale by paying the buyer the amount paid at the sale or by paying the taxes owed, plus interest, penalties, and costs.
+In some states, the redemption period occurs before the sale.
+But if you don’t redeem, the purchaser gets title to the home free and clear of any liens that existed before the sale.

-Typically, you can live in the home during the redemption period.
-Exactly how long you’ll get to redeem varies from state to state, but generally you’ll get between one year and three years.
+Usually, the homeowner gets the right to live in the home during the redemption period.
+Exactly how long the redemption period lasts varies from state to state; one year to three years is typical.
 In certain states though, the redemption period is much shorter.
 Check your state laws or consult with an attorney to find out the tax sale redemption period where you live.

 If you can, you should redeem as soon as possible to prevent additional interest and penalties from accruing.

 Sometimes homeowners are not aware that a tax sale has been scheduled until after it has already been completed.
-Below are some situations where you may be able to invalidate a tax sale after it has occurred.
+Below are some situations where you might be able to invalidate a tax sale after it has happened.

 For example, let's say a property owner provides the county (the taxing authority) with a new address for mailings.
-But the county does not send any notices to the property owner at his new address.
+But the county doesn't send any notices about the delinquent taxes to the property owner at his new address.
 As a result, the property owner doesn't receive notice of a tax sale.
 In this situation, the sale could probably be set aside for lack of proper notice.

 Whether a particular defect is significant enough to invalidate the sale depends on a state's statutes and case law.